BDC Hamburger Icon

 The best POS systems

-In addition to the POS systems highlighted above, here are some other excellent options to consider.
+In addition to the POS systems highlighted above, here are some other excellent options to consider if you’re reevaluating your POS needs.

-• CAKE: CAKE was picked as one of the best POS systems for restaurants thanks to its durable hardware, menu management tools and advanced reporting features.
+• CAKE: CAKE is one of the best POS systems for restaurants thanks to its durable hardware, menu management tools and advanced reporting features.
 Your employees can clock in and out using CAKE, and the software lets you evenly divide tips at the end of every shift.
-[Read this CAKE review]
+Read this CAKE review.

-• Brilliant: The Brilliant POS system is the best option for managing employee schedules and tracking your inventory.
+• Brilliant: The Brilliant POS system is one of the best options for managing employee schedules and tracking your inventory.
 You can use the software to modify employee schedules and manage payroll.
 And there’s no limit to the number of SKUs you can add, which makes managing your inventory a breeze.
-[Learn more in our Brilliant POS review]
+Learn more in our Brilliant POS review.

 Jamie Johnson contributed to this article.